decretist/Dissertation/Chapter3/chapter3.md

 of authorship he is arguing against and the term "author" where he intends to use the word in its more general and non-technical sense.
-An Author is the creative intellect uniquely responsible for a literary text, and "is in the same relation of antecedence to his work as a father to his child." [@barthes_death_1977, 145] Barthes argues that authors cannot be Authors---no person or persons can have a parent-child relationship to a text since all literary texts
+An Author is the creative intellect uniquely responsible for a literary text and "is in the same relation of antecedence to his work as a father to his child." [@barthes_death_1977, 145] Barthes argues that authors cannot be Authors---no person or persons can have a parent-child relationship to a text since all literary texts